What is a data protection officer?

-Infringements of articles 37–39 leave organisations open to the GDPR’s lower level of administrative fines: up to the greater of 2% of annual global turnover or €10 million (about £8.5 million), so it’s essential to meet your DPO obligations correctly and in full.
+Infringements of articles 37–39 leave organisations open to the GDPR’s lower level of administrative fines: up to 2% of annual global turnover or €10 million (about £8.5 million), so it’s essential to meet your DPO obligations correctly and in full.

 The DPO's tasks

 The DPO reports directly to “the highest management level” in the organisation and has the following tasks under the GDPR:

 - Informing and advising the organisation and its employees of their data protection obligations.

 - Monitoring the organisation’s compliance with the GDPR and internal data protection policies and procedures.
 This will include monitoring the assignment of responsibilities, awareness training, and training of staff involved in processing operations and related audits.

 - Advising on whether a DPIA is necessary, how to conduct one and expected outcomes.